kevgo/tricorder/README.md

 # Tricorder

 Type checking and linting are absolutely critical for vibe coding.
+Strict automated guardrails are the only things keeping your codebase from turning into an untamable, hallucinated mess

 Tricorder runs all applicable type checkers, linters, and formatters concurrently for the fastest results.